jku-vds-lab/jku-vds-lab.github.io/_publications/2024_preprint_time-i-gram.md

 # "preprint": Preprint
 # "thesis": Thesis (e.g. Master/PhD Thesis)
 type: preprint
-abstract: "The importance of temporal aspects in data analysis and visualization is paramount across various disciplines.
-Due to the unique characteristics of time, multi-scale temporal analysis, comparisons over different periods, and the examination of variable correlations pose particular challenges for visualization methods.
-Currently, existing grammars for data visualization cannot model advanced time characteristics adequately.
-To fill this gap, we present a novel time-based visualization grammar.
-Our contribution is twofold: Firstly, we introduce a comprehensive grammar designed for time-based visualization, providing a versatile toolkit for a wide range of analytical needs and user preferences.
-Secondly, we implement this grammar in time-i-gram." # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text
+abstract: "The visual analysis of time-oriented data demands capabilities that general-purpose visualization grammars do not provide: multi-scale encoding that spans orders of temporal magnitude, native support for cyclic layouts that reveal periodic structure, and coordinated interaction that links heterogeneous variables at a shared temporal resolution.
+We present <em>time-i-gram</em>, a declarative visualization grammar that addresses these gaps through six components designed around the semantic structure of time: data types and time primitives, visual marks, visual channels, scales, layouts, and interaction.
+A prototype implementation extends Gosling.js, inheriting a scalable tile-based rendering engine originally developed for genomics.
+We demonstrate the grammar's expressiveness through three usage scenarios in epidemiology, renewable energy monitoring, and transportation-producing visualizations that are either unavailable or prohibitively complex in current grammars." # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text

 ####